djbieber/stratifyd-user-guide/docs/source/advancedoptions.rst

 Taxonomy
 ~~~~~~~~

-Signals supports importing existing taxonomies or you can easily build your own from the ground up.
+Stratifyd supports importing existing taxonomies or you can easily build your own from the ground up.
 The in-dashboard taxonomy editor allows you to tweak your taxonomy as you analyze your data.
 Drag and drop buzzwords into your label logic to increase your coverage of existing categories, or as you find new categories.

 .. image:: taxonomyeditor.png